+I am a Winter Mountaineering and Climbing Instructor and trainee Development Coach and am qualified and insured to deliver all aspects of climbing and mountaineering on offer in the UK.
 I’m widely experienced in and enjoy most forms of climbing and mountain travel.
-Bouldering, traditional, sport climbing and mountaineering, summer and winter.
+Bouldering, traditional, sport and mountaineering in summer and winter.
 I find these activities immersive and rewarding.
-Basing myself in North Wales but travelling periodically to Scotland, a typical year involves a big spread of work, from introducing novices at Tremadog and lead coaching at Gogarth, to guiding ice on Ben Nevis and classic rock on Skye.
+Basing myself in North Wales a typical year involves a big spread of work, from introducing novices at Tremadog and lead coaching at Gogarth, to guiding ice on Ben Nevis.

 I’ve worked through many of the classic climbs our islands have to offer and made a few first ascents along the way.
-In a normal year I’ll climb regularly at E5, F7c, f7b, VII and a grade or two higher if I’m going well and conditions are right.
-Maintaining currency and being prepared is important to me in professional delivery and personal performance so I put a lot of effort into keeping my practices up to date.
+In a normal year I’ll climb consistently at E5, F7c, f7B, VI and a grade or two higher if I’m going well and conditions are right.
+Being active helps me to maintain currency.
+My professional delivery is up to date and rooted in the context of a wide base of experience.

-The variety in my work is a great source of excitement.
 In climbing, variety is a defining feature of the challenge.
-It’s present both in the environment; an evolving snowpack or change in rock texture as well as in ourselves; a new technique or altered perception.
-Every boulder, wall and mountain is unique and every persons aspirations, experience and interests infinitely variable.
-My task is to tune in, to adapt to people in a dynamic environment.
-Engaging in this process is something I don’t tire of.
+In the environment; an evolving snowpack or change in rock texture and in ourselves; a new movement unlocked or perception altered.
+Every boulder, wall and mountain is unique and every persons aspirations, experience and interests too.
+My task if you employ me is to tune in and to adapt to your needs in the environment.
+Engaging in this process is something I’m excited by.